-Since the UC Davis Graduate School of Management and the Department of Viticulture and Enology joined forces to create the Wine Executive Program in 2001, it has drawn wine industry decision-makers from major wine making regions of the world, including 27 U.S. states, France, England, Italy, Australia, China, Chile, Argentina, South Korea, Japan, Canada and the Philippines.
+Since the UC Davis Graduate School of Management and the Department of Viticulture and Enology joined forces to create the Wine Executive Program in 2001, it has drawn wine industry decision-makers from major wine making regions of the world, including 27 U.S. states, France, England, Italy, Australia, China, Chile, Argentina, South Korea, Japan, Canada, Indonesia and the Philippines.

 By attracting such a broad mix of national and international participants, the program offers stimulating discussions about wine industry best practices and valuable networking experiences that endure long after the program.